nikitavoloboev/data/travel/events.md

 - [Is going to conferences useless for learning?
 How do you learn?
 (2020)](https://lobste.rs/s/pznfdh/is_going_conferences_useless_for)
 - [Tito](https://ti.to/home) - Faster, more flexible platform for selling tickets online.
 - [yellobox](https://www.yellobox.io/) - Providing Event Organisers with Attendee digital marketing and Exhibitor lead-capture 'in a box'.
+- [Hopin](https://hopin.to/) - Online events platform where you can create engaging virtual events that connect people around the globe.